|

 TORN PAPER ART

-What is torn paper art?
-Torn paper collage technique has been around for centuries.
-It is a common method of using torn bits of a variety of papers to create shapes, and to add color and texture to art.
+What is torn paper art or ripped paper art?
+The torn paper collage technique has been around for centuries.
+It is a common method of using torn bits of a variety of papers to create shapes and add color and texture to art.

-Torn paper technique is popular in scrapbooking, card making, and fine art work.
+The torn paper technique is popular in scrapbooking, card making, and fine art.
 It can be used to create realistic images like portraits or abstract art like our circle art project below.

 Chigiri-e is a type of torn paper art.
-It is a Japanese art where the artist uses colored paper that is hand-torn to create images.
-The end result can look like a water color painting.
+It is a Japanese art in which the artist uses colored paper that is hand-torn to create images.
+The end result can look like a watercolor painting.

 Our Kandinsky circles below are a great example of abstract torn paper art.
 What are Kandinsky circles?
-Famous artist, Wassily Kandinsky used a grid composition and within each square painted concentric circles, meaning the circles share a central point.
+The famous artist Wassily Kandinsky used a grid composition and painted concentric circles within each square, meaning the circles share a central point.

 Pin